Into the Fiery Furnace

 The king gave glory to the true God, but he still wasn’t ready to call him his God.
 He clung to his fake gods who were powerless in comparison.
 He knew about God, through the testimony of these three men and Daniel the prophet.
 Knowing about God and actually knowing God has literally an eternity of differences.

 The rash king vows to protect God’s people–for now.

 “Therefore I make a decree that any people, nation, or language which speaks anything amiss against the God of Shadrach, Meshach, and Abed-Nego shall be cut in pieces, and their houses shall be made an ash heap; because there is no other God who can deliver like this.”
 Then the king promoted Shadrach, Meshach, and Abed-Nego in the province of Babylon.

 Therefore I make a decree:

 The is the testimony of a great king who did not know God.
 He couldn’t believe what he just saw.
 He made a decree so his subjects would honor the God of the Hebrew men.
 But the king, still regarded himself to be more worthy of honor, as we see in a future chapter.

-More from the prophets:
+More from the Book of Daniel: